0x62/LocalPrinter/README.md

 I'd like to add some other commands to this bot in future, e.g. printing out a custom message with the same renderer as the Quotes module (for massive poster-style text).

+### 📸 Instagram

+Prints out your latest post the following morning.
+This module uses an undocumented Instagram API (instagram.com/username/?\_\_a=1), which works well but is highly rate limited (a few calls an hour).
+Expect this module to break during development.

 ### 🌦 Weather